subsquid/docs/docs/graphql-api/caching.md

 ### `--dumb-cache <cache-type>`

 Enables cache, either `in-memory` or `redis`.
 For `redis`, a Redis connection string must be set by a variable `REDIS_URL`.
-Aquarium deployments currently support only `in-memory` cache.
+Subsquid Cloud deployments currently support only `in-memory` cache.

 ### `--dumb-cache-size <mb>`